Hrabovszki1023/OKW/README.md

 * to create a Maven Project
 * add your unit test framework like junit as maven dependency
 * add an OpenKeyWord GUI-Adapter - At this moment OKW support only Selenium.
    But OpenKeyWord is open for all GUI-testing-tools with a java-API.

-You only have to define GUI-adapter for your testing-tool
+   You have to define GUI-adapter for your testing-tool only.

 ```xml
 <dependency>